suzunone/Contender/doc.md

 ##### `string|null` $value

 The value of the element.
 By default, an empty element will be created.
-You can also set the value later with DOMElement->nodeValue.
+You can also set the value later with <a href="#string-contenderdomelementnodevalue">\Contender\Dom\Element::$nodeValue</a>.